 He relocated to Toronto in 2008 to pursue a Bachelor's of Music Degree at Humber College where he studied under many of Canada's most prolific drummers including Mark Kelso, Paul DeLong, Larnell Lewis and Chendy Leon amongst others.

-He has performed in many major music festivals across Canada such as The Ottawa International Jazz Festival, The Wreckhouse International Jazz and Blues Festival, Canadian Music Week, and the Cape Breton International Drum Festival where he shared the bill with some of the world's greatest drumming legends including Bernard Purdie, Uriel Jones, Gil Sharone, Dom Famularo and Billy Ward amongst others.
+He has performed in many major venues and music festivals across Canada such as The Ottawa International Jazz Festival, The Wreckhouse International Jazz and Blues Festival, Canadian Music Week, and the Cape Breton International Drum Festival where he shared the bill with some of the world's greatest drumming legends including Bernard Purdie, Uriel Jones, Gil Sharone, Dom Famularo and Billy Ward amongst others.

 His playing can be heard on many albums, film scores, commercials and T.V.
 Most notably on Robert Budreau's feature film "Born To Be Blue" a Bio Pic of the late jazz trumpet legend Chet Baker starring Ethan Hawke as well as "Sweetness In The Belly" starring Dakota Fanning and "The Indian Detective" starring Russell Peters.

 He currently co-operates Trouble Town Records, a recording studio and Record Label led by head engineer Terry Russell where he specializes in remote drum tracking for clients all over the world.

 Between gigs and recording sessions Simon has also become a sought after drum instructor teaching both from home as well as various music schools throughout GTA for over a decade.

 Simon is endorsed by Samsun Cymbals.